squarooticus/bloodyroots/README.md

 ## Suggestions:

-See `parser.coffee` in `test/` for a good example of how to implement a grammar: `BBCodeParser` is an early version of what I wrote this code for.
-It parses a variant of BBCode that I use in my old Perl-based forum software that is now long in the tooth.
+See `test/parser.coffee` for a good example of how to implement a grammar: `BBCodeParser` is an early version of what I wrote this code for.
+It parses a variant of BBCode that I use in my old Perl-based forum software that is now long in the tooth and probably full of security holes.
+(Sssh!
+Don't tell anyone.)

 ## To do: